By now, most Danish citizens have heard that NemID will soon be replaced by MitID. However, there’s still some confusion regarding this transition.

 A Danish company, Penneo is always on top of national rules and changes to ensure the ongoing reliability of our services.
 We have already started preparing for the migration and we will ensure our users have a seamless transition.

 As soon as MitID is implemented, our customers will be able to use it exactly as they do with NemID.
-MitID will be used all of our services, from secure authentication to client onboarding and digital signing.
+MitID will be used in all of our services, from secure authentication to client onboarding and digital signing.

 What does it mean for Penneo users?